-- 8.56 Policy DM10.8 of the Croydon Local Plan (2018) states in exceptional circumstances where the loss of mature trees is outweighed by the benefits of a development, those trees lost shall be replaced with new semi-mature trees of a commensurate species, scale and form.
+- 8.57 Policy DM10.8 of the Croydon Local Plan (2018) states in exceptional circumstances where the loss of mature trees is outweighed by the benefits of a development, those trees lost shall be replaced with new semi-mature trees of a commensurate species, scale and form.
 Policy DM28 of the Croydon Local Plan (2018) seeks to protect and enhance the borough's woodlands, trees and hedgerows and that development is not permitted resulting in the avoidable loss or deterioration of irreplaceable habitats, including ancient woodland, hedgerows and veteran trees.
-Policy G7 of the London Plan (2021) is also of relevance. - 8.57 A Tree Preservation Order is present on the site which protects the Turkey Oak tree which sits on the boundary between 13 and 15 Wattendon Road.
+Policy G7 of the London Plan (2021) is also of relevance. - 8.58 A Tree Preservation Order is present on the site which protects the Turkey Oak tree which sits on the boundary between 13 and 15 Wattendon Road.
 The tree itself is rooted within

 13 Wattendon Road, but its canopy and root protection area extend into the site.
 The submitted arboricultural impact assessment has recommended construction measures that would mitigate the impacts to the tree.
 It is proposed to construct a suspended driveway using a concrete slab base which is supported by micro piles with a clay board used to form a void between ground level and the underside of the new slab.
+Furthermore, this road would be constructed on top of the existing land levels which would result in a no dig method of construction that would protect the existing roots of the protected tree.